tfrengler/CFSelenium2/README.md

 ## Technical overview (classes, public methods, properties etc)

-It's worth noting that Edge is the legacy version (https://support.microsoft.com/en-us/microsoft-edge/what-is-microsoft-edge-legacy-3e779e55-4c55-08e6-ecc8-2333768c0fb0).
-Selenium v3 does not offer support for the new edge version, as far as I know anyway.

-Also worth noting is that IE is quirky and can be hard to get to cooperate.
+It's worth noting that IE is quirky and can be hard to get to cooperate.
 And it requires more work than simply starting the driver and interfacing with it via Selenium: https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration

 ---